barryclark/jekyll-now/_posts/2023-11-19-django-is-not-a-framework.md

 > "Django is not a framework, it's a community."
 > [_Mark Smith_](https://www.linkedin.com/in/bedmondmark/?originalSubdomain=uk)

-Before covid I was deeply engaged in the world of developer communities, especially the Python developer community in Ghana.
+Before covid I was deeply engaged with local developer communities, especially the Python developer community in Ghana.
 It was both fun and impactful 😊.
 It was such a joy to find people willing to share knowledge and opportunities for growth.
 I gave a few talks at DevFest, IndabaX Ghana, Pycon Africa, and Ashesi University.
 I was a Django Girls coach twice, and I actually spent a little time writing tutorials on some of the tech stacks I was using.